Gyromitra esculenta: Description

 Resembling a brain, the irregularly shaped cap may be up to 10 cm high and 15 cm wide.
 Initially smooth, it becomes progressively more wrinkled as it grows and ages.
 The cap colour may be various shades of reddish-, chestnut-, purplish-, bay-, dark or sometimes golden-brown; it darkens to black in age.
 Specimens from California may have more reddish-brown caps.
 Attached to the cap at several points, the stipe is 3-6 cm high and 1-5 cm wide.
-Gyromitra esculenta has been reported to have a solid stipe whereas those of true morels (Morchella spp.) are hollow, although a modern source says it is hollow as well.
+G. esculenta has been reported to have a solid stipe whereas those of true morels (Morchella spp.) are hollow, although a modern source says it is hollow as well.
 The smell can be pleasant and has been described as fruity, and the fungus is mild-tasting.

 The spore print is whitish, with transparent spores that are elliptical and 17–22 μm in length.

 Similar species

-Gyromitra esculenta resembles the various species of true morel, although the latter are more symmetric and look more like pitted gray, tan, or brown sponges.
+G. esculenta resembles the various species of true morel, although the latter are more symmetric and look more like pitted gray, tan, or brown sponges.
 Its cap is generally darker and larger.

-Gyromitra gigas, G. infula and G. ambigua in particular are similar.
-The latter two are toxic to humans.
+G. gigas, G. infula and G. ambigua in particular are similar, the latter two being toxic to humans.

-Distribution and habitat
+Habitat and distribution

-Gyromitra esculenta grows on sandy soil in Temperate coniferous forest and occasionally in deciduous woodlands.
-Among conifers it is mostly found under pines (Pinus spp.), but also sometimes under aspen (Populus spp.).
+G. esculenta grows on sandy soil in temperate coniferous forest and occasionally in deciduous woodlands.
+Among conifers it is mostly found under pines (Pinus spp.), but also sometimes under aspens (Populus spp.).
 The hunting period is from April to July, earlier than for other species, and the fungus may even sprout up with the melting snow.
 It can be abundant in some years and rare in others.
 The mushroom is more commonly found in places where ground has been disturbed, such as openings, rivulets, washes, timber clearings, plowed openings, forest fire clearings, and roadsides.
 Enthusiasts in Finland have been reported burying newspaper inoculated with the fungus in the ground in autumn and returning the following spring to collect mushrooms.

 Although more abundant in montane and northern coniferous woodlands such as the Sierra Nevada and the Cascade Range in northwestern North America, Gyromitra esculenta is found widely across the continent, as far south as Mexico.
 It is also common in Central Europe, less abundant in the east, and more in montane areas than lowlands.
 It has been recorded from Northern Ireland, from Uşak Province in Western Turkey, and from the vicinity of Kaş in the Antalya Province of Turkey's southern coast.

 Toxicity

 Toxic reactions have been known for at least a hundred years.
 Experts speculated the reaction was more of an allergic one specific to the consumer, or a misidentification, rather than innate toxicity of the fungus, due to the wide range in effects seen.
 Some would suffer severely or perish while others exhibited no symptoms after eating similar amounts of mushrooms from the same dish.
-Yet others would be not poisoned after eating Gyromitra esculenta for many years However, the fungus is now widely recognized as potentially deadly.
+Yet others would be not poisoned after eating G. esculenta for many years.
+However, the fungus is now widely recognized as potentially deadly.